|Black, chocolate, yellow, apricot, fawn, silver

 The idea of the mix of a Pug and a Labrador Retriever has to make you smile.
 It seems so improbable yet so right.
-The standout feature of both parent breeds is their eagerness to please and outgoing nature.
+The standout features of both parents are their eagerness to please and their outgoing nature.
 The mix is a winner on so many scores.
 The Pug is a natural companion animal.
 The Lab is a canine BFF that we all adore.
 Can you walk past this pup and not ask the owner if you can pet him?

-This pup’s origins are unknown, which isn’t unusual for a lot of these newer mixes.
-None of the major hybrid clubs recognize this mix, which is worth noting concerning the availability and standards you’ll likely encounter.
+It’s unclear when the first Pugador was bred, and they’re not as common as other designer breeds.
+None of the hybrid clubs recognize this mix, which is worth noting concerning the availability and standards you’ll likely encounter.
 The disparity of the sizes of the parent breeds introduces a lot of variability, too.

 The primary concerns are health-related with both parent breeds.
 We suggest caution when looking for a Pugador.
 At this point, the standards are a bit loose, at least until he gains recognition with the various organizations.
 We suggest researching the traits of both the Pug and Labrador before buying a puppy.
 While they’re cute enough, they also have their challenges.

 The Pug brings a whole slate of issues with his flat face.
 We understand how people can fall in love with this pup.
 His antics and adorable head-tilting behavior win many fans of the breed.
 The Labrador is all-American, even if his origins stretch back to Newfoundland.
-Is it any wonder that he is the most popular breed, according to the American Kennel Club (AKC)?
+Is it any wonder that he is one of the most popular breeds, according to the American Kennel Club (AKC)?

-Now, let’s flip the coin and talk about the other things you need to know.
+Now, let’s flip the coin and discuss the other things you need to know.
 The Pug cannot tolerate being alone.
 He loves people that much.
 He also has a high propensity for weight gain.
-The Lab has an oily coat that is waterproof that some people may find offensive because of its odor, especially when it gets wet.
-He is a barker with a stronger prey drive to chase than the Pug which may prompt him to chase the cat.
+The Lab has a waterproof, oily coat that some people may find offensive because of its odor, especially when it gets wet.
+He is a barker with a stronger prey drive than the Pug.

-3 Little-Known Facts About Pug Lab Mix (Pugador)
+3 Little-Known Facts About the Pug Lab Mix (Pugador)

-Many people associate the Labrador Retriever as a gun dog accompanying waterfowl hunters.
-That may explain his current role, but he got his start with a different type of water animal, namely, fish.
+Many people associate the Labrador Retriever with a gun dog accompanying waterfowl hunters.
+He excels at the role, but he got his start with a different type of water animal, namely, fish.
 Cod anglers depended on this pup to help them with their job.

-Some may say that the Pug is a dog that only a mother could love.
-Just tell that to Hugh Laurie, Billy Joel, and James Taylor, who have all fallen under the spell of this adorable pooch.
+Some may say the Pug is a dog only a mother could love.
+Just tell that to Hugh Laurie, Billy Joel, and James Taylor, who have all fallen under the spell of this adorable pup.